ucsb-cs156/cs156-guide/1-legacy-code-projects/1-introduction.md

 ## What is a legacy code project?

 One of CMPSC 156's main goals is to address the lack of "brownfield code development" in academia.
 Brownfield code development refers to development work on existing large-scale codebases, often designed to last and be built on for long periods of time.
-Most industry codebases exhibit brownfield development, where software developers focus their time on adding existing features to aged codebases that
+Most industry codebases exhibit brownfield development, where software developers focus their time on adding existing features to codebases that already exist, and are expected to continue to exist for an indefinite period going forward.

-A "legacy code project" is simply a project, developed in this course, that is maintained and iterated on by each instance of the class
+For purposes of this course, a "legacy code project" is a project that is maintained and iterated on by consecutive offerings of this course over multiple terms.

 For the purposes of this documentation, the terms "brownfield code" and "legacy code" are synonymous.